bzlist/bzlist.net/README.md

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.<br/>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br/>
+Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser and the page will live reload when you make edits.
-You will also see any lint errors in the console.

 ### `npm run lint`